-This 750 mile, 3-week cruise stops at many of the most popular destinations in the Gulf Islands, Sunshine Coast, Desolation Sound, The Broughtons, and Northern BC before concluding in Ketchikan, AK.
+This 3-week cruise stops at many of the most popular destinations in Southeast Alaska before concluding in Juneau, AK.
 About 2/3rds of the stops are at marinas and 1/3rd are anchorages.
 The focus of this trip is a safe, comfortable, fun, and educational passage.
-We focus on teaching weather and the currents to participants so they’re prepared for further exploration in Southeast Alaska and their return trip.
+We focus on teaching weather and the currents to participants so you are prepared for further exploration in Southeast Alaska and the return trip.

 The longest cruising day is about 70 nautical miles over 10 hours, though the average day is about half that long.
 We plan stops for fuel, water, provisions and laundry, and sightseeing along the way.
 Whale and bear sightings are not unusual.
 Waterfalls line the passages and add to the mountain scenery in the beautiful anchorages.
 This is the trip of a lifetime with memories and new friendships made along the way.

 The experience begins long before departure.
-We start with telephone briefings soon after you sign up and send mechanical check lists to make sure your boat is ready.
-We present a 2 to 3-day seminar that takes you through the entire experience, including places to visit after the flotilla portion of the trip concludes.
+We start with telephone briefings soon after you sign up and send mechanical checklists to make sure your boat is ready.
+We present a 2-day seminar that takes you through the entire experience, including places to visit after the flotilla portion of the trip concludes.
 As the cruising guide and tide and current guide experts, we provide a complete library of books and briefing maps for the trip.

 What’s not included?